NeoExplore/my_res/README.md

 # my_res
-repostitory for my private res
+this is a repostitory for my private res,ignore it buddy